ceroberoz/inEditor/README.md

 ## The AI Magic

-Our AI helper is pretty smart now:
+Our AI helper is smarter than ever:

 - It uses multiple AI models (like LLaMA 3, Mistral AI, and Google's Gemma)
 - Checks which models are working best at the moment
+- Combines responses from all models for a comprehensive suggestion
+- Uses the highest-scoring model to refine and improve the combined response
 - Falls back to another model if one isn't working
 - Saves responses so it can help you faster next time
 - Tells you which AI model helped with your post

-We even check how good the AI suggestions are:
+We've enhanced how we check the quality of AI suggestions:

 1. We look at how long the suggestion is
-2. We compare how similar it is to what you wrote (in two different ways)
+2. We compare how similar it is to what you wrote (using Jaccard and Cosine similarity)
 3. We combine these scores to pick the best suggestion
+4. We use the best-performing model to create a final, refined version

-This helps make sure you always get great LinkedIn post ideas!
+This process ensures you get the most creative and relevant LinkedIn post ideas!

 ## Want to Help Make inEditor Better?